Referring minor illness patients to a community pharmacist: new referral pathway for primary care networks

 - “GP referral to CPCS has allowed us to build our working relationships with our community pharmacy colleagues and patient feedback has been excellent.”

-Bruce Prentice, Project Lead and Clinical Advisor to NHS England and NHS Improvement North West Region:
+Bruce Prentice, Project Lead and Clinical Advisor to NHS England North West Region: